sunlighten007/external_storage_portal/tests/README.md

 # E2E Test Suite

-This directory contains comprehensive end-to-end tests for the OTA Image Management Portal using Playwright.
+This directory contains comprehensive end-to-end tests for the Sunlighten - Partner Storage using Playwright.

 ## Test Structure